Billionaire Profile

 Praluent Patent Infringement

-A court ruling determined that Regeneron's cholesterol-lowering drug Praluent infringed on Amgen's patents, leading to a decline in Regeneron's stock price.
+A court ruling determined that Regeneron's cholesterol-lowering drug Praluent infringed on a rival's patents, leading to a drop in the company's share price.